Mobile App Prototyping: Key to Developing Successful Apps

-In the early days of the App Store and Android Market (now Google Play) there were not many apps to choose from.
+In the early days of the App Store and Android Market (now Google Play), there were not many apps to choose from.
 A random app, which was more or less interesting could instantly become successful.
-Nowadays, the competition is much more intense and it's not enough to release a useful product.
-The new release should be more pleasant to work with than its competitors, and be more appealing to the end user.
-Usability and UI design have become one of the key features leading to the application success or failure on the market.
+Nowadays, the competition is much more intense and it’s not enough to release a useful product.
+The new release should be more pleasant to work with than its competitors and be more appealing to the end user.
+Usability and UI design have become one of the key features leading to application success or failure on the market.

 Obviously, mobile application development begins with an initial idea followed by product demand and value research.
 The next step is planning out the application logic and UI design or prototyping.
 Only then the actual code is written.